ais-one/cookbook/README.md

       "recaptchaSiteKey": ""
     }

-### run the app
+#### run the app (vue-cli 3)
-    npm run dev

-## General Usage (using NPM)

-### 1 Init a project
-    npm init

-### 2 Install

-> From NPM repo

-    npm install --save vue-crud-x
-    npm install --save regenerator-runtime

-or

-> From local package file

-    npm i --save /path-to/vue-crud-x-?.?.?.tgz
-    npm install --save regenerator-runtime

-### 3 Running Example

-    # go to the example folder (built using vue-cli 3)
-    cd node_modules/vue-crud-x/example
-    npm install

-    # configure the cfg.json file & run
     npm run serve

-Important!
-Please Refer to the Getting Started Article For Details: [https://medium.com/@aaronjxz/vue-crud-x-a-highly-customisable-crud-component-using-vuejs-and-vuetify-2b1539ce2054](https://medium.com/@aaronjxz/vue-crud-x-a-highly-customisable-crud-component-using-vuejs-and-vuetify-2b1539ce2054)
+### General Usage - Option 1 use NPM package

+Install it as in NPM package and import it
+    npm i vue-crud-x

+### General Usage - Option 2 use from source file

+Just copy the VueCrudX.vue file into your project and include it as a component

+### Building NPM Package (For Others To Use)

+#### go to repo root directory and build for production with minification
+    cd [path-to]/vue-crud-x
+    npm run build

+#### Either upload as published package
+    npm publish

+#### local package vue-crud-x
+    npm pack
+    # A local npm package will be created (e.g. vue-crud-x-?.?.?.tgz file)
+    # If you want to install without saving to package.json, npm i --no-save vue-crud-x-?.?.?.tgz

 ## Todo / KIV

- * Include Vuetify i18n, allow translations in the JS files
  * Pagination in example (with firebase)
+ * Is it possible to make compatible with NuxtJS (route-link, to, nuxt-link)
+ * add casl-vue, for casl authorization library
+ * Configurble theme
  * Take note of the following github issues
    * Fixed Table Header:
      * https://github.com/vuetifyjs/vuetify/issues/1547
      * https://github.com/vuetifyjs/vuetify/pull/2868
      * https://github.com/vuetifyjs/vuetify/pull/3833
    * Infinite Scroll:  https://github.com/vuetifyjs/vuetify/issues/3538
- * add casl-vue, for casl authorization library
- * Google Map and CRUD combined component (can also be layout for other use cases such as chart mixed with CRUD)
- * Configurble theme
- * Check if it is possible to make compatible with NuxtJS (route-link, to, nuxt-link)
  * No need vuelidate or vee-validate, use validation availble in Vuetify - see if it is possible to make common validation rules
  * Look into abort/timeout for async operations without abort/timeout feature

 ## Notes

+None at the moment

 ## Changes